itgalaxy/figlet-loader/README.md

 ## Initialization

-You have to create a `.figletrc` configuration file and put your figlet stuff in it.
+You have to create a `.figletrc` (or `.figletrc.js`) configuration file and put your figlet stuff in it.
 Like so

 ```json
 // .figletrc or .figletrc.json